 By generating 2K DPX files during the digitize phase, different parts of the process (for example, delivery of full-resolution media of shots intended for visual effects) can be done much earlier.
-Offline editing can be done in Final Cut Pro 7 and with the flexibility of Final Cut Pro 7 and QuickTime, even a 2K online is possible.
+Offline editing can be done in your editing application and with the flexibility of QuickTime, even a 2K online is possible.